cboelsen/tastytopping/README.rst

 Justification
 ^^^^^^^^^^^^^

 Why another one?
-There are some other packages around that do something similar (most notably tastypie-queryset-client), but they're lacking in a few areas:
+There are some other packages around that do something similar, but they're lacking in one or more of these areas:

 - Python3 support.

 - Support for authentication.

-- Support for custom endpoints.
+- Support for nested resources.

 - A thorough set of `unit tests
   <https://github.com/cboelsen/tastytopping/blob/master/tests/tests.py>`_.